 Great food and drink photography is more important than ever for restaurants.
 No longer reserved for family-style menus, restaurants need eye-catching imagery to promote their drinks and food on their websites, Yelp and social media.
 A gorgeous image of a cocktail practically sells itself.

 But as anyone who’s tried to snap a quick pic of their food for the Gram knows, it’s easier said than done.
 Simply pointing your phone’s camera at a dish and snapping a photo often leads to bland, unappetizing results.

 I spoke with professional food photographer David Schub of Schub Studios in the Los Angeles area to get a better idea for what goes into capturing perfect food photos, and how restaurants can achieve them without all the expensive equipment.
 Schub found his niche with mom-and-pop/independent restaurants helping them tell a visual story of the food they create to make their drinks and food look their best.

-How do you photograph drinks and cocktails to highlight their unique characteristics?
+How do you photograph beverages to highlight their unique characteristics?

 Photographing drinks and cocktails is another art in itself.
 A good image of a drink should also evoke some kind of emotion.

 Think about the style of how you want the drink and the props shot.
 How do you want to capture the drink?
 Do you want it bright on a white backdrop, or do you want it dark and moody with less light with the back of the bar as a backdrop?
 How do you want to present your drink for customers to see?

 Every drink, cocktail, and beer has a specific glass, whether a stein glass, a tumbler, a wine glass or Martini glass—you get the idea.
 Not only do you want to highlight the drink, but you want to highlight the glass it’s in.